Food Costing in Hospitality: Calculate Costs and Maximize Profits

 What is food costing in hospitality?

-Food costing is a technical sheet that details all the ingredients of a dish with their quantities, gross and net weights, waste and costs.
-It allows you to calculate the exact production cost of each recipe and set profitable sale prices.
+Food costing is a technical sheet detailing all ingredients of a dish with their quantities, gross and net weights, shrinkage, and costs.
+It allows you to calculate the exact production cost of each recipe and set profitable sales prices.

 How do you calculate the cost of a dish?

-The ideal food cost (raw material cost over sale price) is between 25% and 35%, which equals a margin of 65% to 75%.
-It varies by establishment type: fine dining may have 30-35% food cost, while fast food usually runs 25-28%.
+The ideal food cost (raw material cost over sales price) is between 25% and 35%, which equates to a margin of 65% to 75%.
+It varies by establishment: fine dining may have 30-35% food cost, while fast food is usually around 25-28%.

 How often should I update my food costing?

-At minimum, once a month.
-Ideally, update them every time you receive new invoices from suppliers or when there are significant changes in market prices.
+At least once a month.
+Ideally, update them every time you receive new supplier invoices or when there are significant changes in market prices.
 With software like Food&Service, this is done automatically.

-What is waste and how is it calculated?
+What is shrinkage and how is it calculated?

-Waste is the difference between gross weight (what you buy) and net weight (what you actually use) of an ingredient.
-It's expressed as a percentage: Waste = ((Gross weight - Net weight) / Gross weight) × 100.
-For example, a 200g potato that ends up at 160g after peeling has 20% waste.
+Shrinkage is the difference between gross weight (what you buy) and net weight (what you actually use) of an ingredient.
+It's expressed as a percentage: Shrinkage = ((Gross weight - Net weight) / Gross weight) × 100.
+For example, a 200g potato that weighs 160g after peeling has 20% shrinkage.

 How does food costing affect my restaurant's profitability?

-Good food costing allows you to: set prices that guarantee profits, identify unprofitable dishes to eliminate or reformulate them, negotiate better with suppliers by knowing your actual consumption, and reduce waste by controlling portions.
+Good costing allows you to: set prices that guarantee profits, identify unprofitable dishes to remove or reformulate, negotiate better with suppliers knowing your real consumption, and reduce waste by controlling shrinkage.

 What software should I use for food costing?

-There are several options: Excel (basic but manual), specialized food costing software, or integrated solutions like Food&Service that connect food costing with POS, inventory and billing.
-Integration with POS is key to automating control.
+There are several options: Excel (basic but manual), specialized costing software, or integrated solutions like Food&Service that connect costing with POS, inventory, and billing.
+POS integration is key to automating control.

-Gross weight is the weight of the ingredient as you receive it from the supplier (with skin, bones, inedible parts).
-Net weight is what's actually left after cleaning, peeling and preparing the ingredient for use in the kitchen.
+Gross weight is the ingredient's weight as you receive it from the supplier (with skin, bones, non-edible parts).
+Net weight is what actually remains after cleaning, peeling, and preparing the ingredient for kitchen use.

-Food&Service automates cost control with AI, OCR and the only real POS integration on the market.
+Food&Service automates cost control with AI, OCR, and the market's only real POS integration.
 Discover how much you can save.

 All this included: